 - A copy of the instructor’s letter or email requesting a hearing will be sent immediately to the student, the student’s program dean and the instructor’s dean by the Provost or designee.

 - Students are encouraged to ask for information and/or seek assistance regarding the appeals process through Madison College Counseling Services (Conflict Management Services).
 The role of Madison College Counseling Services in regard to academic dishonesty concerns is to provide information about the process and, if requested, provide support to the student through the process.
 Madison College Counseling Services does not mediate, negotiate, gather information, or serve any administrative role in issues involving academic integrity.
-A student may request assistance from Madison College Counseling Services by calling (608) 246-6726, by coming to the Room 159AA at the Truax Campus, or by contacting the appropriate campus administrator.
+A student may request assistance from Madison College Counseling Services by calling (608) 246-6076, or by stopping by the campus Student Development Center.

 - A Madison College Academic Appeals Board hearing will be scheduled by the office of the Provost within 10 business days after receiving the written request for a hearing.
 The student, instructor or program dean may request that the time be extended for justifiable reasons (for example, summer schedules and faculty availability) or extenuating circumstances.
 The student, instructor and the program dean will be notified in writing in such circumstances.
 All persons involved in this hearing will be notified in writing of hearing time, date, and location by certified mail or personal delivery.
 The office of the Provost is responsible for these notifications.
 A decision will be made by the Madison College Academic Appeal Board regarding the matter in question.
 All parties will be notified of the decision by the Provost or designee within 5 business days of the conclusion of the hearing unless the Academic Appeals Board needs additional time to complete its work.
 Decisions of Academic Appeals Board are final.